linediconsine/iPython-Snippets/code_best_practices.md

-# Work in progress
+# Work in progress - Data science best practices

-## Data scince code best practice

 ### Code style
 * *name_of_variables* As python best practice, the name of variables are lowercase and with _ as separation